epfl-ada/ada-2022-project-addaxx/README.md

 - For the movies : date of release, genres, languages

-The first step is to clean the data by removing rows not including the needed features, and try to scrape missing values.
-We also convert certain columns to interpretable and uniform formats (dates are converted in years, etc).
-Some actor names are not written in english, but this should not impact the study as we do not plan on studying names within a community.

 **Step 2: Network creation and communities calculations** <br>
 For the network, we only keep pairs of actors that played in more than two movies together.
 Logically, the movies studied will only include those that have at least 2 actors.
 To reduce the size of the dataset, we only keep the movies with strictly more than 2 actors.